Boksam/Boksam/README.md

 # 🧑🏻‍💻 About Me
 My name is Junwoo Park, majoring Computer Engineering in Pusan National University.

-I'm interested and learning about Data Engineering and Back-End Engineering
+I'm interested in learning about Data Engineering and Back-End Engineering

 # 💼 Experiences
 | Period | Company | Position |